lean/absolute-json/README.md

 * Easy to maintain
 * The best way to work with i18n files
 * Fast startup, lightweight
-* Loading asynchronous json files
+* Dynamic loading json files
 * Errors and warnings

 ## Examples